Industrial gearbox with sensor traces and explainability heatmaps

 1. Official competition announcement submitted to IJCAI-ECAI

-2. Call for Participation, baseline, and development evaluator release
+2. Call for Participation, dataset details, and unified devkit release

 4. Final ONNX submission deadline, 23:59 AoE